sandeepsnairms/MongoMigrationWebBasedUtility/README.md

 4. Open `https://<WebAppName>.azurewebsites.net` to access the tool.
 5. [Enable the use of a single public IP for consistent firewall rules](#integrating-azure-web-app-with-a-vnet-to-use-a-single-public-ip-optional) or [Enable Private Endpoint](#steps-to-enable-private-endpoint-on-the-azure-web-app-optional) if required.

-6. Keep in mind that [vNet injection](#1-enable-vnet-integration-for-the-web-app) is required if the source or target MongoDB servers are within a private vNet.
+### VNet Integration for MongoDB servers within a private Virtual Network (VNet)

+Accessing MongoDB servers within a VNet requires VNet injection.
+To enable connectivity to MongoDB servers located within a private VNet, ensure that [VNet integration](#1-enable-vnet-integration-for-the-web-app) is configured for your application.

 ## Integrating Azure Web App with a VNet to Use a Single Public IP (Optional)